|Parks: 3||Miles: 543||Days: 9||Hours: 10|

 El Capitan is the most recognizable feature in Yosemite, but there are plenty of other places to visit and trails to hike that will easily fill multiple days in the area.

 The floor of Yosemite Valley offers amazing views of El Capitan, and it’s plunging Bridalveil Falls.
-There are multiple starting points of trails in the valley as well, including the popular Mist Trail.
+El Capitan is the feature that actually launched the National Park Service over a hundred years ago.
+There are multiple starting points of trails in this valley as well, including the popular Mist Trail.

 Glacier Point is another popular vantage point of the valley via the Four-Mile Trail, which is just under 5 miles one-way.